andywillis/blog/src/data/journal.md

 All the text on this site was generated from a markdown file (currently only 4k in size) hosted on my Google Drive account.

 I use Express to grab that file every 30 minutes, wrangle the data into an array of entries, and store it.
-There is a single API route <code>/entries</code> that React uses to get the data.
+There is a single API route `/entries` that React uses to get the data.

-Once the site is loaded I use <code>redux-thunk</code> to grab the data from the server and store it in a Redux state for React to use.
+Once the site is loaded I use `redux-thunk` to grab the data from the server and store it in a Redux state for React to use.
 React-router 4 provides a stable routing interface.

 This system means I can update the markdown file whenever I want from either my desktop or phone without the hassle of accessing a site admin panel to add a post knowing that within 30 minutes those words will be available on the site.